radiantlogic-v8/documentation-new/documentation/configuration/identity-views/joins.md

 To define an attribute as hidden, locate the attribute in the final object output window and toggle the *Hidden* option on.

->[!warning] If you edit the join condition manually, and want to make an attribute returned from a secondary object hidden, add a value of 256 to the priority weight you have set.
-For example, if mail were an attribute returned from a join and you had it set with a priority value of 128 (NORMAL) and NON searchable, and NON updateable, then to make it hidden in the virtual entry, you would change the numeric value to be 1920 (128 + 512 + 1024 +256).
-Mail:1920 is how it would appear in the join condition if you were to edit the join manually.

 **Searchable**

 You can define attributes as searchable or not from the final object output window.
 Locate the attribute in the list and expand it to find the SEARCHABLE property.